-Through its professional teams the Division is responsible for providing a broad range of corporate services including financial management, workforce management, information and communication technology, ministerial and parliamentary services, legal services, property management, governance, planning, reporting and evaluation, and communications services.
+Through its professional teams, the Division is responsible for providing a broad range of corporate services including financial management, workforce management and planning, information and communication technology, ministerial and parliamentary services, legal services, property and office services management, governance, business planning, reporting, audit, risk management and evaluation, and communications services.

 Three high-level departmental groups meet regularly and assist the Secretary and senior management in decision-making.
 They are the Secretary's Business Meeting, Executive Management Team and Senior Executive Service Management Team.

 The most senior is the Secretary's Business Meeting comprising the Secretary, deputy secretaries and Chief Operating Officer.
 It meets weekly to consider departmental business priorities, ministerial and parliamentary business, corporate policy, departmental resourcing and operational matters.